How to Find Keywords in a Job Description

 What if the job description doesn't list specific skills?

 Read the job description carefully for implied keywords.
 "5+ years building web applications" implies JavaScript, React, or similar technologies.
 Look for tools mentioned in responsibilities (e.g., "manage projects in Asana").
-When in doubt, research the role on LinkedIn to see what skills similar candidates have.
+When in doubt, research the role on LinkedIn to see what skills similar candidates have, then sanity-check the resume against ATS metrics before you apply.

-Should I add keywords even if I don't have that skill?
+Should I add a keyword if I do not have that skill?